satyajitghana/my-dotfiles/guides/DOT-CONFIG.md

 Setup only fonts from https://github.com/adi1090x/polybar-themes

 Probably i will remove the repository dependencies and make my own scripts to do this

+## BSPWM + SXHKD

+Just install bspwm and copy my config files

+NOTE: You might need to disable some of the keyboard shortcuts in gnome, they will interfere with sxhkd